-The first is an independent approach to the region.
+- The first is an independent approach to the region.
 India’s interests in the region stand on their own.
 Too often an ‘independent foreign policy’ has been defined as simply opposing Washington.
 So long as the US remains the principal power shaping the region, New Delhi must find ways to maximize regional cooperation with the US, where our interests converge and minimize the negative consequences when they diverge.

-The second is a commitment to omnidirectional engagement.
+- The second is a commitment to omnidirectional engagement.
 The arc of crisis is beset by severe internal contradictions.
 Given their multiple interests in the Middle East, great powers do not take sides between Arabs and Israel, the Shia and Sunni, or even Kabul and Islamabad until it becomes absolutely unavoidable.
-India too must shed its past ideological approach and focus on pragmatic engagement of all sides.
+India too must shed its past ideological approach and focus on the pragmatic engagement of all sides.

-The sixth is an enduring commitment to stability in Afghanistan.
+- The sixth is an enduring commitment to stability in Afghanistan.
 Preventing a destabilisation of Kabul by the Taliban has already emerged as one of the highest priorities for India’s national security strategy.
 As Pak-Afghan ties sink to lower depths, India faces a new tension between improving ties with Pakistan and strengthening the Karzai regime.
 The answer must necessarily lie in New Delhi taking the initiative for a triangular political and economic cooperation and encouraging Islamabad and Kabul to limit their conflict.

-The seventh, is to accelerate economic integration between the India and the GCC, Pakistan etc. everybody knows that a large part of the success of the Look-East Policy resulted in the increased trade and economic reelations.
+- The seventh, is to accelerate economic integration between India and the GCC, Pakistan etc. everybody knows that a large part of the success of the Look-East Policy resulted in the increased trade and economic relations.
 The Prime Minister, Dr Manmohan Singh, has authorized the Union Commerce and External Affairs Ministries to begin negotiations with the Gulf Cooperation Council (GCC) to conclude an India-GCC Free Trade Agreement.
 He has also approved negotiations with individual member countries of GCC, namely, United Arab Emirates (UAE), Kuwait, Qatar, Oman, Bahrain and Saudi Arabia for a comprehensive economic cooperation agreement covering services sector and investment.

-The eighth element is defence diplomacy.
+- The eighth element is defence diplomacy.
 As conflicts deepen in our western neighbourhood, many nations would look towards increased security cooperation with New Delhi.
 India, in turn, needs an active engagement with the armed forces of the region, which should include arms transfers.
 India also needs new guidelines on when it would deploy its armies in the region.
 India has a long tradition of sending troops to the Middle East and Africa on peacekeeping missions.

-- Coping with territorial changes in the Gulf
+- Coping with territorial changes in the Gulf.

-|India’s Look East Policy|
+|India’s Act East Policy||India’s Look East Policy|